-M2 has been in development for years and the team has been working together on other projects for much longer.
-Building M2 has always been a goal of ours.
-The crowdfunding campaign was the catalyst that transformed us from friends and an idea to a company and a product.
+The Macchina M2 was in development for years prior to its release and the team behind it has been working together on other projects for much longer.
+Building the M2 has always been a goal of ours.
+Our crowdfunding campaign was the catalyst that transformed us from friends and an idea to a company and a product.
 We are very thankful to everyone who enabled this transformation.
-We will repay you through our hard work and dedication to this project.
+We repay you through our hard work and dedication to this project.

 M2 by Macchina is an open and versatile automotive interface that can take your car to the next level.
 Use it to customize your ride or as a development platform for your next product.
-M2 works with almost any vehicle and features an Arduino Due processor at its core.
+M2 works with almost any vehicle and features an SAM3X ARM Cortex-M3 processor at its core---the same processor as the Arduino Due.
 An XBee form factor socket allows for many wireless capabilities.

-As we developed M2, we here at Macchina set out with the following goals in mind:
+As we developed the Macchina M2, we set out with the following goals:

 - Help foster a new generation of car nerds